-This section allows an optional highest elevation along the pump line to be defined.
+This section allows an optional highest elevation to be defined along the pump line.
 This is useful when defining a model where water is pumped over the top of a levee, and the water surface elevations of the Pump From and Pump To locations do not quantify the required head elevation to pump water over the top of a levee.

 The Performance Data panel is used to define the pump performance curves for the defined pumps.